-•wid: the process unique identifier.
-This value will be used to replace the \$WID string in the command line if present.

-•cmd: the command to run.
+- wid: the process unique identifier.
+This value will be used to replace the \$WID string in the command line if present. - cmd: the command to run.
 May contain any of the variables available that are being passed to this class.
-They will be replaced using the python format syntax.

-•args: the arguments for the command to run.
+They will be replaced using the python format syntax. - args: the arguments for the command to run.
 Can be a list or a string.
 If args is a string, it's splitted using shlex.split().
-Defaults to None.

-•executable: When executable is given, the first item in the args sequence obtained from cmd is still treated by most programs as the command name, which can then be different from the actual executable name.
-It becomes the display name for the executing program in utilities such as ps.

-•working_dir: the working directory to run the command in.
-If not provided, will default to the current working directory.

-•shell: if True, will run the command in the shell environment.
-False by default. warning: this is a security hazard.

-•uid: if given, is the user id or name the command should run with.
-The current uid is the default.

-•gid: if given, is the group id or name the command should run with.
-The current gid is the default.

-•env: a mapping containing the environment variables the command will run with.
+Defaults to None. - executable: When executable is given, the first item in the args sequence obtained from cmd is still treated by most programs as the command name, which can then be different from the actual executable name.
+It becomes the display name for the executing program in utilities such as ps. - working_dir: the working directory to run the command in.
+If not provided, will default to the current working directory. - shell: if True, will run the command in the shell environment.
+False by default. warning: this is a security hazard. - uid: if given, is the user id or name the command should run with.
+The current uid is the default. - gid: if given, is the group id or name the command should run with.
+The current gid is the default. - env: a mapping containing the environment variables the command will run with.
 Optional.

-•rlimits: a mapping containing rlimit names and values that will be set before the command runs.

-•use_fds: if True, will not close the fds in the subprocess. default: False.

-•pipe stdout: if True, will open a PIPE on stdout. default: True.

-•pipe stderr: if True, will open a PIPE on stderr. default: True.

-•close_child_stdout: If True, redirects the child process' stdout to /dev/null after the fork. default: False.

-•close_child_stderr: If True, redirects the child process' stdout to /dev/null after the fork. default: False.
+- rlimits: a mapping containing rlimit names and values that will be set before the command runs. - use_fds: if True, will not close the fds in the subprocess.
+Must be be set to True on Windows if stdout or stderr are redirected. default: False. - pipe_stdout: if True, will open a PIPE on stdout. default: True. - pipe stderr: if True, will open a PIPE on stderr. default: True. - close_child_stdin: If True, redirects the child process' stdin to /dev/null after the fork. default: True. - close_child_stdout: If True, redirects the child process' stdout to /dev/null after the fork. default: False. - close_child_stderr: If True, redirects the child process' stdout to /dev/null after the fork. default: False.